vuyombamba/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8. save the current state of the directory to a ls_cwd_content file
 9. Duplicatin the last of iacta
 10. Deleting all the .js file in the current directory and subdirectories
+11. Prints the amount of directories in the current directory